 Top Tips & Tricks: Orlando With Small Kids

 When you’re looking for things to do in Orlando with toddlers and other small children, save yourself time, energy and money with these helpful vacation strategies.
-Organize now so you can enjoy a story-filled adventure when you get here!
+Organize now so you can focus on enjoying memory-making adventures once you arrive.

 It’s easier to leave your everyday stroller at home.
 Consider purchasing an inexpensive, lightweight stroller for maneuvering through crowds, or renting one at a theme park.
 You can also take advantage of one of many options for Orlando stroller rentals.

 Don’t just wonder what to bring to a theme park in Orlando: Create a realistic list of the things you’ll need on your trip.
 Remember to bring liquid soap in case you need to wash bottles and baby wash for your little one’s bath time.
 Here are some essentials you’ll need during your day:

 - Bathing suits for the kids

 - A lightweight stroller

 - Wipes and hand sanitizer

 - Inexpensive rain ponchos